RupenParthu/gesture-steering-control/ReadMe.md

-# 🖐️ Hand Gesture Steering Wheel for Video Games
+# 🖐️ Hand Gesture Steering Wheel for Video Games (WIP)

+🛠️ Still a work in progress — stay tuned!

 Control your car ingame with just your hands — no hardware needed.
 Steer, shift gears, and drive using real-time hand gestures via MediaPipe + OpenCV.